tangle-network/protocol-cosmwasm/README.md

   --mount type=volume,source=registry_cache,target=/usr/local/cargo/registry \
   cosmwasm/workspace-optimizer:0.12.5
 ```
-Then, you can see the output wasm file in the "artifacts" directory.
+Then, you can see the output wasm file in the **artifacts** directory.

 ## Testing
 Run the following command to run the unit tests.